MHResearchNetwork/SPOT_Study/README.md

 Contents

-For manuals for the Care Management and Skills Training interventions tested in the Suicide Prevention outreach trial, download and extract files from InterventionManuals zip file.
+For manuals for the Care Management and Skills Training interventions tested in the Suicide Prevention outreach trial, download and extract files from SPOT Intervention Manuals zip file.